What is Education Foundation of Jackson Hole’s Role in TCSD School Fundraisers?

 • Any fundraising materials that use the TCSD#1 logo. the EFJH logo, or images of students must be approved prior to release

 • General Donations: Donors can give any amount to support the school, project, club, or team of their choice, over any period of time.
-This is great way for donors to invest in the programs that they love most.

 • Ticketed Events: Donors can purchase a ticket for a one-time event.
 This is a wonderful way to raise community support by showcasing students’ talents.